patrickmineault/research_code/docs/slides/03-testing.md

 * Regression tests
 * E2E (literally a robot clicking buttons)

+# Write lots of tiny unit tests that run very quickly

+* Goal: each unit test should run in 1 ms.
+* The faster you iterate, the more your WM.
+    * If your test suite takes more than 5 seconds to run, you will be tempted to go do something else.

+# Open discussion

+Q: what do you think is the ratio of unit tests to real code in a real codebase?

+# Open discussion

+A: 1:1 to 3:1, but can be many, many times that in safety critical applications

+e.g. the aviation standard DO-178C requires 100% code coverage at its third highest safety level (Level C).

 # An integration test

 - E.g. I write a spiffy function that fits a GLM with L1 regularization